Richardson tableaux and Schubert positivity: Well-aligned Schubert structure coefficients

 Note that since $(\delta(v),\delta(w))\in \wellaligned{n-1}$ if $(v,w)\in \wellaligned{n}$, iterating the previous lemma, we obtain a formula for $\ct\partial_w(\schub{v}\schub{u})$ as a composite of $\rope{i}$s and $\partial_j$s applied to $\schub{u}$.
 We make this explicit in the case where $(v,w)\in \wellaligned{n}^{132}$.
 In this case, this composite can be read off from the skew Rothe diagram $\rothe(w)\setminus \rothe(v)$. \begin{prop} Let $(v,w)\in \wellaligned{n}^{132}$ and let $D\coloneqq \rothe(w)\setminus \rothe(v)$.
 For $1\leq i\leq n$, let $r_i$ be the number of boxes in the $i$th row of $D$, considered from top to bottom.
 Suppose further that $(c_1,\dots,c_n)=\lcode{v^{-1}}$.
 Then we have

-\end{prop} \begin{proof} This is a consequence of the fact that applying $\delta$ to each of $v$ and $w$ corresponds to striking out the top row of the bounding $n\times n$ box and then the column containing the $1$ in $v$. \end{proof}
+\end{prop} \begin{proof} Iterating Lemma~\ref{lem:Phisimplify} expresses $\Phi^w_v$ as the claimed composite: applying $\delta$ to each of $v$ and $w$ corresponds to striking out the top row of the bounding $n\times n$ box and then the column containing the $1$ in $w$. \end{proof}

 \begin{eg} Referring back to the well-aligned pair $(v,w)=(4521367,5724316)$ depicted on the left in Figure~\ref{fig:rothe_inclusion_dominant}, we have

 Thus we have